D-Raiser/rockpaperscissors/README.md

 # rockpaperscissors

 Rock-Paper-Scissors implementation in Kotlin

-Run with `mvn clean compile exec:java`
+Run with `./gradlew run`

-Run tests with `mvn clean test`
+Run tests with `./gradlew test` which also creates a coverage report under `build/reports/jacoco/test/html/index.html`

-Test coverage can be measured with `mvn clean verify` which creates saves the results under `target/site/jacoco/`